Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Two-body non-Abelian fractional Chern insulators

 \section{Two-body non-Abelian fractional Chern insulators}

 While lattice realizations of Abelian FCIs, particularly Laughlin-like states at fractional fillings, are now well established both theoretically and numerically, far less is known about their non-Abelian counterparts~\cite{moore1991nonabelion, read2000paired}.
 Interest in such phases has grown considerably due to their exotic anyonic quasiparticles, whose non-Abelian braiding statistics offer a platform for fault-tolerant quantum computation~\cite{kitaev2003anyons, nayak2008quantum}.
 Among the most prominent examples is the Moore–Read (MR) state, which supports Ising anyons and has been realized in fractional quantum Hall systems~\cite{willett1987fqhe} and recently suggested to appear in some moiré crystals~\cite{reddy2024moire, ahn2024nonabelian, donna2025nonabelian, liu2024non, xu2025multiple, chong2023higher}.
-However, attempts to realize lattice analogues of the MR state have employed fine-tuned multi-body interactions~\cite{wu_zoology_2012, wang2012nonabelian, stredyniak2013nonabelian, wu2013bloch, bergholtz2015weyl, behrmann2016model} that mimic properties of the continuum MR parent Hamiltonian, or infinite-range two-body interactions~\cite{liu2013longrange, wang2015dipolar}.
+However, attempts to realize lattice analogues of the MR state have employed fine-tuned multi-body interactions~\cite{wu_zoology_2012, wang2012nonabelian, stredyniak2013nonabelian, wu2013bloch, bergholtz2015weyl, behrmann2016model} that mimic properties of the continuum MR parent Hamiltonian, or infinite-range two-body interactions~\cite{liu2013longrange, wang2015dipolar}, whose long-range nature complicates determining the thermodynamic ground state from finite-size numerics.
 This raises the question of whether a non-Abelian FCI can be realized in a simple lattice model with only finite-range, two-body interactions.
 This question is of both conceptual and practical significance, since such a minimal model could both allow for exact analytical statements and offer insights into the microscopic ingredients necessary for such topological phases, thereby serving as a guide for experimental realization.

 To investigate this possibility, we apply our optimization method to the same kagome lattice model introduced in the previous section, now at $\nu = 1/2$, and with additional third-neighbor density-density interactions parametrized by $V_3$, now fixing $t_1 = -1$.
 Therefore, the parameter space is now five-dimensional (5D), $\mathbf{p}=(\lambda_{1}, t_{2}, \lambda_{2}, V_{2}, V_{3})$, with the model schematically depicted in \cref{fig:figure4}a.
 Previous studies of this model~\cite{wu_zoology_2012} have shown that it can host a MR ground state in the presence of three-body repulsive interactions, but no such phase has been found in the purely two-body regime.
 We perform a targeted search for a MR state in this system by applying our gradient-based optimization workflow in a $4 \times 4$ cluster at $\nu = 1/2$.
 Due to an even-odd effect, the ground-state degeneracy of the MR state on a torus depends on the parity of the number of particles, being six for an even number and two for an odd one~\cite{read2000paired}.
 The target ground-state manifold for this cluster then consists of a sixfold quasi-degenerate set of states, which by the generalized Pauli principle are all located at $\mathcal{K}^* = (0, 0)$, and therefore $d^* = 6$.
 We employ two subsequent refinement steps, using the target-phase loss function for a $5 \times 4$ and $6 \times 4$ cluster in order to maximize the many-body gap at large system sizes.
 The degeneracy data for such clusters is $\mathcal{K}^* = \{ (0, 0), (0, 2) \}, d^* = \{ 2, 4 \}$, and $\mathcal{K}^* = \{ (0, 0), (0, 1), (0, 2), (0, 3) \}, d^* = \{ 1, 2, 1, 2 \}$, respectively.
 We use a learning rate of $0.02$ for the optimization step.